Bulgaria: from the enforcer

 Yes.
 In accordance with article 50 of the LPC, the CPC has power to conduct dawn raids and uses this power.

 Has the authority imposed penalties on officers or directors of companies for offences committed by the company?

 In accordance with article 102 (1) of the LPC, natural persons who have assisted in the commitment of infringements of the provisions of the law, where the act does not constitute a crime, shall be liable to a fine of from 500 to 50,000 leva.
 The CPC has imposed such fines.

 What are the pre-merger notification thresholds, if any, for the buyer and seller involved in a merger?

 In accordance with article 24 of the LPC, the pre-merger notification threshold for the combined turnover of all undertakings participating in the concentration in the territory of the Republic of Bulgaria in the preceding year is 25 million leva.
-There is also a second cumulative criterion: the turnover of each of at least two undertakings parties to the concentration or the turnover of the undertaking to be acquired on Bulgarian territory for the preceding financial year should be over 3 million leva.
+There is also a second cumulative criterion: the total turnover of each of at least two undertakings parties to the concentration or the total turnover of the undertaking to be acquired on Bulgarian territory for the preceding financial year should be over 3 million leva.

 Are there any restrictions on minority investments?

 What discounts are available to companies that cooperate with cartel investigations?

 Apart from the full exemption of the sanction the reductions for the following leniency applicants envisaged in the leniency programme are as follows: from 30 to 50 per cent for the first undertaking, 20 to 30 per cent for the second and 10 to 20 per cent for every following undertaking.

 Does the authority conduct criminal investigations and prosecutions for cartel activity?
 If not, is there another authority in the country that does?